 It is up to you to promote your brand to your employees before they can ever promote your company to your customers.

 Alignment in your corporate culture and core values has a massive bearing on your brand, how your customers are treated, and can be a competitive advantage if done well.
 But, how does that actually happen?
 The 2016 Edelman Trust Barometer confirms that people trust what employees say about the company more than they trust what the company says about itself.
 Happy employees that share your core beliefs convey more trust and value around the company.

-Myth 2 - Internal Branding is not worth the effort.
+Myth 2 - Internal Branding is just a vague statement around quality.

 Define what your company/brand is there to do - make it something that people can understand and get behind, not a statement full of jargon and buzzwords.

 A fantastic example of an internal brand message:

 “The mission of Southwest Airlines is dedication to the highest quality of Customer Service delivered with a sense of warmth, friendliness, individual pride, and Company Spirit.”

 It’s understandable and something that employees feel motivated to behave to fit the standard.
 It works because employees receive training that allows them to treat customers like they would treat themselves.